What Grass-fed means?

 - Supplemental forage supplies do not contain genetically modified grains

 Milkio’s grass-fed ghee is made from milk fats produced from the milk of cows grazing in natural pastures of lush green grass, in pristine environments of New Zealand.

-This grass is nurtured on fertile soil, and moderate temperature under plenty of sunshine, where freely roaming happy cows graze nearly all year round.
+This grass is nurtured on fertile soil, and moderate temperature under plenty of sunshine, where freely roaming happy cows graze all year round.